mikependon/RepoDB.NET/pages/features/caching.md

 #### Injecting the Cache in the Repository

 Simply inject it in the contructor.
-Below is a sample code for [BaseRepository](/class/baserepository) class.
+Below is the sample code for [BaseRepository](/class/baserepository) class.

 ```csharp
 // Repository